VirtualMars/StatisticalLearningPython/README.md

 There are tons of reference code for the book on Github.
 BUT a suggestion is that do NOT look at my or any other's reference code until you finish yours.
 Practice your understanding of the book and analysis skills on your own.

-I started this book from the beginning of 2020.
-Since I have two long-hour full-time jobs, the progress has been slow.
-I'm in the middle of Chapel 4 and I'll submit the Python code for Chapel 4 shortly.